-Signal characteristics vary depending on content.
+Signal characteristics vary depending on the content.
 Commonly reported features include 1:

-Such foreign bodies can often mimic tumors or abscesses clinically or radiologically.
+Foreign bodies like these can often mimic tumours or abscesses clinically or radiologically.

-The term gossypiboma is derived from the Latin word "gossypium", which means cotton, and the Swahili word "boma", which means place of concealment and refers to retained sponge in the surgical bed.
+The term gossypiboma is derived from the Latin word "gossypium", which means cotton, and the Swahili word "boma", which means place of concealment, thus referring to a retained sponge in the surgical bed.

 - 1. Kim CK, Park BK, Ha H. Gossypiboma in abdomen and pelvis: MRI findings in four patients.
 AJR Am J Roentgenol.
 2007;189 (4): 814-7. doi:10.2214/AJR.07.2323 - Pubmed citation